 A set of 2 dies is minimum — one resizes/deprimes the ammo, and one crimps it.
 Anything beyond a set of 2 dies is icing on top of the cake.

-Regardless of your current knowledge, Gun University ensures you have all the tools needed to make the most informed decision possible — including convenient links to buy on Amazon.
+Regardless of your current knowledge, Gun University ensures you have all the tools needed to make the most informed decision possible — including convenient links to buy on Amazon and other places.

 List of Best Reloading Dies